eMapR/LTOP_FTV/README.md

 #### 1 Run 01SNICPatches in GEE to generate SNIC images (GEE)

 First, we want to break up an image into spectrally similar chucks, patches of pixels that are like one another.
 These could be pixels that make up a pond or a stand of forest.
 This is what the SNIC script does for us.
-One thing to note is that ever patch is independent of the other patches even if two patches represent the same land class.
+One thing to note is that every patch is independent of the other patches even if two patches represent the same land class.
 From this script we get a seed image, which represents the starting point of each patch.
 The Seed Image has several bands pretaining to mean spectral values of that Seed's patch.
 For something the size of Laos, this should take about an hour to run.

 	0. Script location